Shackelford County DWI Court Process

 • Plea Negotiations: During pre-trial hearings, your attorney will engage in plea negotiations with the prosecutor.
 The goal is to reach an agreement that reduces the charges or penalties you face.

-• Typical Plea Deals in Shackelford: The specifics of plea deals vary depending on the circumstances of your case, including your BAC level, whether there were any aggravating factors (such as an accident or injury), and your prior criminal record.
+• Typical Plea Deals in Shackelford County: The specifics of plea deals vary depending on the circumstances of your case, including your BAC level, whether there were any aggravating factors (such as an accident or injury), and your prior criminal record.
 Common plea deals might involve pleading guilty to a lesser charge, such as reckless driving, in exchange for reduced penalties.
 A skilled attorney will be able to assess the strength of the prosecution's case and advise you on the best course of action.

 3. Trial (If No Plea Deal)